The-Strategy-Unit/nhp_outputs/tests/testthat/_snaps/mod_info_params.md

               This page contains a reminder of the parameter values you provided to the model inputs app.
               Further information about the model and these outputs can be found on the
               <a href="https://connect.strategyunitwm.nhs.uk/nhp/project_information">model project information site.</a>
+              You can download a file of this information in the 'Downloads' tab.
             </p>
           </div>
         </div>